WebOfTrustInfo/rwot1-sf/draft-documents/satisfying-real-world-use-cases.md

 forever watchful of their government; while corporations are watched over by regulatory bureaus and further deterred by class-action suits.

-Decentralized systems that are engineered _not_ to concentrate power as it grows avoid this.
+Decentralized systems that are engineered to _prevent_ concentrating power as they grow avoid this.
 They can in fact increase their credibility as more users provide their assessments as input.
 Protocols and structures that are distributed and self-sovereign also offer significantly improved robustness, portability, and